mobilemind/js2uri/README.md

 # js2uri

-grunt plugin to convert a JavaScript file to a `javascript:` URI.
+grunt plugin to convert a JavaScript file to a URI, such as a `javascript:` bookmarklet or an iOS app protocol scheme link.

 ## Example
 The code